schn2017/ChamberCrawler-Java-V1/README.md

 The lack of inheritance was due to not learning about inheritance until I accidentally stumbled accross it while browsing online.
 As of 3/01/2020, the course has not gotten to inheritance yet in the lessons.

 ### Unique rooms per floor
-I would to add a method to create randonly sized chambers in random locations of each floor instead of using the same floor layout for each floor.
+I would to add a method to create randomly sized chambers in random locations of each floor instead of using the same floor layout for each floor.

 ### Leaderboard
 Adding a leaderboard will make the game more competitive and allow local players to compare scores.